Kasia Smutniak

 Katarzyna Anna "Kasia" Smutniak (/pl/; born 13 August 1979) is a Polish-Italian actress.

 Personal life

 Smutniak was born in Warsaw, Poland.
 Her father, Brigadier General Zenon Smutniak, is a military pilot and served in the Polish Air Force.
 At 16, she obtained a glider pilot's license.
 Her mother is a nurse.

-She has a daughter, Sophie, born in 2004 with Italian actor Pietro Taricone who died in an accident in 2010.
+With Italian actor Pietro Taricone, who died in an accident in 2010, she has a daughter, Sophie, born in 2004.
 She has a son, Leone, born in 2014 with Italian film producer Domenico Procacci.
 The couple later married in September 2019.

 In addition to Polish, Smutniak speaks fluent Russian, English and Italian.